 - The biggest downside is that one needs to pay to get the book published.

-- You need to research to find the company that suits your needs and gives you the services you have paid for.
+- You need to research to find the company that suits your needs and gives you all the services you have paid for.

 The grey areas would be:

 - The author’s desires/inputs are most important.
 Sometimes the author’s inputs or desires are not in tune with the market and the changes he requests does not work in the market.
-Here author has a product he adores but the readers may not quite enjoy the same.
+Here the author has a product he adores but the readers may not quite enjoy the same.

 - New authors who want to test the market to see how well the readers accept their writing and where and how they can improve.